dmbarbour/glas/docs/GlasDesign.md

 To ensure reproducible results, the only observable effect a compiler has access to is to 'load' modules.

 * `sys.load(ModuleRef)` - On success, returns compiled value of the indicated module.
-On failure, may diverge or fail on error.
-Divergence is used only where observing failure would be non-deterministic, e.g. in case of a dependency cycle or network fault.
+On error, diverge if observing failure would be non-deterministic (e.g. dependency cycle or network fault), otherwise fail deterministically.
 ModuleRef:
   * *local:Text* - identifies a subfolder or file (modulo extensions).
   * *global:Text* - identifies a global module from the configuration.

-Of course, the compiler also has full access to logging, loading, caching, acceleration, and other useful 'effects' that are accessible via annotations.
+The compiler also has access to logging, tracing, caching, acceleration, and other useful 'effects' that are accessible via annotations but are not directly observable by the compiler.

-Long term, we'll also want support for REPL, linter, syntax highlighting, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
-These might be introduced with similar naming conventions.
+Long term, I also want to support REPL, linter, syntax highlighting, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
+However, rather than directly extending the main language module, we might introduce these features under similar naming conventions.

 ### Automated Testing

 As a simple naming convention, local modules whose names start with "test-" will be recognized as tests.
 Tests can be compiled and evaluated by the glas system to produce or maintain a health report.
 Each test application may define multiple test methods as `test.*`.
 A test method should have a simple `unit -> unit | FAIL` type.

 Effects in automated tests are restricted to ensure reproducibility and replayability.
-This includes the effects from language modules, plus `sys.fork` for fuzz testing and search.
+Tests may support all effects from language modules plus `sys.fork` for fuzz testing and search.

 * `sys.fork(N)` - returns an integer in the range `0..(N-1)`.
 Diverges if N is not a positive integer.